 Anyone who is enrolled in school, college or otherwise, of any age.

 Peace workers get in free to regular films at the State and Bijou unless a restriction has been placed upon us by the distributor.
-Peace workers are people who work for peace through organizations like Veterans for Peace or the Peace Corps, or by otherwise actively working to resolve violent conflict, prevent the rise of new conflicts, and rebuild societies damaged by war.
+Peace workers are people who work for peace through organizations like the Peace Corps, or by otherwise actively working to resolve violent conflict, prevent the rise of new conflicts, and rebuild societies damaged by war.
 Active duty military and their immediate families also get in free when no distributor restrictions apply.